gjpelletier/weightedcorrs/README.md

         80., 79., 82., 79., 82., 75., 91., 74., 78., 85., 84., 75., 78.,
         81., 79., 85., 79., 82., 80., 80., 92., 92., 96., 87., 81., 90.,
         77., 91., 79., 73., 99., 92., 74., 93., 86.])]
-# transpose X so that the first index is rows of observations (nobs), and the second index is columns of random variables (nvar)
+# Next we transpose X so that the first index is rows of observations (nobs),
+# and the second index is columns of random variables (nvar)
 X = np.transpose(X)
 ```